BlinkyStitt/dvd-rip/README.md

 These files are watchable, but they are large and not well supported so a conversion to the MKV format is queued.
 This conversion takes far longer than the copy and it is setup to only do one conversion at a time to keep your computer from being too slow.
 Once complete, the movie will be between 1 and 2 GB in `/path/to/movies`.

+6. If you reboot or whatever, you can resume the transcodes by running `/opt/dvd-rip/bin/queue-vob-to-handbrake.sh`

 # Development